 Main features of cmemc include:

-- Import, export, create or delete projects.
+- List, import, export, create or delete Build projects.

-- Install, uninstall and open vocabularies.
+- List, install, uninstall, import and open vocabularies.

-- Import or export the workspace.
+- Import or export whole Build workspaces and graph stores.

 In order to start working with cmemc, follow one of the installation options.